mrouault/mrouault.github.io/index.md

 I am broadly interested in designing and understanding learning algorithms through the lens of statistical physics and interacting particle systems.

-During my Ph.D.
-I worked on sampling algorithms, known as *Monte Carlo* methods, relying on repulsive point processes known as *Gibbs measures* that favor configurations of points with low *energy*.
+During my Ph.D., I worked on sampling algorithms, known as *Monte Carlo* methods, relying on repulsive point processes known as *Gibbs measures* that favor configurations of points with low *energy*.